Denarius: Value, comparisons and silver content

 It is difficult to give even rough comparative values for money from before the 20th century, as the range of products and services available for purchase was so different.
 During the republic (509 BC – 27 BC), a legionary earned 112.5 denarii per year (0.3 denarii per day).
-Under Julius Caesar, this was doubled to 225 denarii/yr, with soldiers having to pay for their own food and arms, while in the reign of Augustus a Centurion received at least 3,750 denarii per year, and for the highest rank, 15,000 denarii.
+Under Julius Caesar, this was doubled to 225 denarii/yr, with soldiers having to pay for their own food and arms, while during the reign of Augustus, a centurion received at least 3,750 denarii per year and one of the highest rank received 15,000 denarii.

 By the late Roman Republic and early Roman Empire (c.
 27 BC), a common soldier or unskilled laborer would be paid 1 denarius/day (with no tax deductions), around 300% inflation compared to the early period.
 Using the cost of bread as a baseline, this pay equates to around US$20 in 2013 terms.
 Expressed in terms of the price of silver, and assuming 0.999 purity, a 1/10 troy ounce denarius had a precious metal value of around US$2.60 in 2021.

-At the height of the Roman Empire a sextarius (546 ml or about 21/4 American cups) of ordinary wine cost roughly one dupondius (1/8 of a denarius); after Diocletian's Edict on Maximum Prices was issued in 301 AD, the same item cost 8 debased common denarii – 6300% inflation.
+At the height of the Roman Empire, a sextarius (546 ml or about 21/4 American cups) of ordinary wine cost roughly one dupondius (1/8 of a denarius); after Diocletian's Edict on Maximum Prices was issued in 301 AD, the same item cost 8 debased common denarii – 6300% inflation.

 Silver content plummeted across the lifespan of the denarius.
 Under the Roman Empire (after Nero) the denarius contained approximately 50 grains, 3.24 grams, or 0.105 ozt (about 1/10 troy ounce).
 The fineness of the silver content varied with political and economic circumstances.
 From a purity of greater than 90% silver in the 1st century AD, the denarius fell to under 60% purity by 200 AD, and plummeted to 5% purity by 300 AD.
 By the reign of Gallienus, the antoninianus was a copper coin with a thin silver wash.